lexbalan/Modest/docs/types.md

 ## Generic types

-Generic type - compile time type, that must be casted to any real type for using in runtime.
+Generic type - compile time type, that must be *implicit* casted to real types for using in runtime.

-1) GenericInteger - type of any integral literal (0, 1, 2, ...)
+1) GenericInteger - type of any integral literal: 0, 1, 2, ...
-2) GenericFloat - type of any floating point literal (0.5, 2.7, 3.14, ...)
+2) GenericFloat - type of any floating point literal: 0.5, 2.7, 3.14, ...
-3) GenericString - type of string literal ("Hello world!\n", "hi!", ...)
+3) GenericChar - type of any char literal: "a"[0], "b"[0], ...
+4) GenericArray - type of any array literal: [1, 2, 3], ...
+4) GenericRecord - type of any array literal: {x=1, y=2, z=3}, ...

 ## Real types